Who are we?

 We may also collect the following Special Categories of Personal Data where this is necessary and relevant to your application/request for specific services:

 If you wish to apply for a particular service from Monaghan County Council you may be asked for personal details specific to you and your family, in order to support your application.
 Monaghan County Council sets out the information it requires in a series of separate and distinct application forms relevant to each of these services.
-Further information specific to each service provided by Monaghan County Council is set out in a number of separate notices.
+Further information specific to each service provided by Monaghan County Council is set out in a number of separate ‘Data protection’ privacy notices which are available on our website or on request.

 What information about you do we obtain from others?